sriramcu/yolov3_traffic_violations/README.md

 3. Ways to speed up the algorithm- I had to set my computation fps to 2.5 even on the pretty respectable NVIDIA GeForce RTX 3060.
 4. GUI enhancements.
+5. Future proofing to easily port it to the latest YOLO algorithm.
+Right now many aspects of the program are hardcoded for the YOLOv3 algorithm.